LeonGuertler/SuperTinyLanguageModels/README.md

 ## Download
-### Access Hugging Face
+### Access to Hugging Face
 We aim to provide downloads on Hugging Face 🤗 in time shortly!

 ## Quick Start
 Experiments are a big part of what we do.
 However, there's presently no visibility on 1/ what experiments we are actively running, 2/ how have these experiments performed, and 3/ what are the intuitions behind them.
 We see this as an urgent issue.
 Hence, we will add a sunmmary view of our experiments as soon as possible.
 From which, you may better inform yourself before trying them out.

 Till then, we are afraid we'll have to trouble you to scrappily explore our configs/full_configs folder.
+Here are steps you can take to use them locally.

 ### Setup
 Please install a linter, formatter, and pre-commit hooks before contributing.
 You can do this by running the following commands: